 The Common Table: Where would you like to take your work in this field; what are your goals?

 I think something that really excites us is to be able to lay the groundwork for people to be empowered to do this work on their own.
 Edible Issues as a collective looks to be able to build out tools for people to then go out there and have an impact in their own communities in different ways.
 And, I think that that for us is a great way to share the tools as well as the power of food and education and knowledge with others.

 The focus for me and Anusha Murthy, my partner at Edible Issues, has definitely been on building an ecosystem in India at the moment.
 But the international connections are growing.
-While Anousha and I were at the Food Innovation Programme Future Food Institute in Berlin recently, there was a lot of talk about innovation regarding leaf plates.
+While Anusha and I were at the Food Innovation Programme Future Food Institute in Italy, there was a lot of talk about innovation regarding leaf plates.
 Anusha and I just looked at each other because this has been around in India for years.